JetJet13/NuExplorerOS/README.md

     - addnode=119.9.75.189
     - addnode=119.9.12.63
     - listen=1
-4. Open the pythonparser folder, then locate and open `NuParserv007.py` in your choice of IDE
+7. Open the pythonparser folder, then locate and open `NuParserv007.py` in your choice of IDE
   - make sure the dependencies at the top are installed on your system i.e) bitcoinrpc, pymongo, bitstring, etc.
+  - for bitcoinrpc, if you are using pip, use this command to install it `pip install git+https://github.com/jgarzik/python-bitcoinrpc.git`
   - adjust `line 14` according to your mongodb setup
   - adjust `line 30` according to your nu.conf `rpcuser`,`rpcpassword`,`rpcport` properties
   - find the variables `blk01`,`blk02` and according to where your `nu.conf` file is located, comment/uncomment